wp-plugins/my-content-management/readme.txt

 Well, there really isn't just one way to use this plug-in.
 There are many, many different ways to use it.
 I'd recommend buying the [User's Guide](http://www.joedolson.com/articles/my-content-management/guide/), which will walk you through many of the ways you can use this plug-in.
 Also, your purchase will help support me!
 Bonus!

+= OMG!
+What happened to my Glossary page! =

+I removed the Glossary Filter plug-in from the My Content Management package in version 1.3.3.
+It can now be downloaded separately at <a href="http://wordpress.org/extend/plugins/my-content-glossary/">My Content Glossary</a>.

 == Screenshots ==

 1. Settings Page